David Cahill

-David Cahill (1921 – August 2008) was an Australian actor, writer-producer and director, notable for his work directing for television from its introduction in the 1950s through to 1970s.
+David Cahill (1921 – August 2008) was an Australian actor, screenwriter-producer, playwright and director, he had early started his career writing for stage productions and also served as a stage director, but he was most notable for his work directing for television from its introduction in 1956 through to late 1970s.

 It has been claimed he was one of the best directors working in early Australian TV.
-His pioneering credits at ATN7 included Australia's first religious TV series, featuring a teenaged Annette Andre, and first long-running dramatic serial starring Muriel Steinbeck.
+His pioneering credits at Seven Network ATN7 included first religious TV series, featuring a teenaged Annette Andre, and first long-running dramatic serial starring Muriel Steinbeck.

-He was also an actor and writer, and in the mid-1950s spent time in England.
-Back in Sydney for the 60s, Cahill broke taboos and pushed censorship limits as the director of the satirical The Mavis Bramston Show and the angry young men serial You Can't See 'Round Corners for the Seven Network.
+He was also an actor and writer, starting in theatre in the early 1940s and in the mid-1950s spent some time in England. before returning to Sydney in the 60s, Cahill broke taboos and pushed censorship limits as the director of the satirical sketch comedy The Mavis Bramston Show and the angry young men serial You Can't See 'Round Corners for the Seven Network.
 Toward the end of his directing career, Cahill helmed the majority of ABC's early colour soap opera serial Certain Women.

+Personal life

 He was the father of Sally Cahill, the Australian actress appearing in the television series Prisoner, whom he directed in her teenage debut (Halfway to Nowhere) and a number of serial performances.